173-424-550 << 173-424-560 >> 173-424-570

 (E) Email address.

-(iii) Name, street address, latitude, longitude, and a location description for each proposed FSE site.
+(iii) Name, street address, latitude, longitude, electric utility, and a location description for each proposed FSE site.

 (v) The nameplate power rating (kW), connector type(s), and model for each FSE.

-(A) The total nameplate power rating for all FSE at a single site claiming FCI credit under this provision cannot exceed 1,500 kW.
+(A) The total nameplate power rating for all FSE at a single site claiming LMD-FCI credits under this provision cannot exceed 1,500 kW.
+This limit applies to LMD-FCI capacity credits only and does not preclude additional FSE from generating other CFS credits under this chapter.

 (vi) The effective simultaneous power rating (kW) for each FSE calculated using the equation below.
 The effective simultaneous power rating must be at least 50 percent of the nameplate power rating for each FSE.